 Is Shopping a Hobby or an Addiction?
 Take our Shopaholic Quiz

-Ask yourself is shopping a hobby or an addiction?
+Ask yourself if shopping is a hobby or an addiction.
 Could you stop yourself from buying the next great purchase?
 Take our shopping addiction test and see.

 People develop shopping addictions because they essentially get addicted to how their brain feels while shopping.
 As they shop, their brain releases endorphins and dopamine, and over time, these feelings become addictive.